DocBohn/CowPi_documentation/docs/source/CowPi_stdio/considerations.rst

         (if using an Arduino Nano Every, replace *avr* with *megaavr*)

-    In that directory, create the file *platform.local.txt* with this line:
+    In that directory, create (or edit) the file *platform.local.txt* with this line:

     ..  code-block:: ini